GustavAlber/cFS/README.md

 3. hello_app2
 4. sensor_sim_app

-sensor_sim_app deliveres sensor data through a pipe to all hello_app*.
+sensor_sim_app delivers sensor data through a pipe to all hello_app*.
 Each five seconds one "faulty" value is generated.
 The faulty value will be randomly distributed to one of the hello_app*.
-All hello_app* run in parralell an communicate with each other over pipes.
+All hello_app* run in parallel and communicate with each other over pipes.
 They will internally compare the values, vote in comparison with each other and try to consent on one app to deliver the result.

 A correct output will look like:
 ```